kaltura/nginx-vod-module/README.md

 	to read the media info of all clips included in the mapping in order to generate the MPD)
-* `notifications` - array of notification objects (see below), when a segment is requested, all the notifications that fall between the start/end times of the segment are fired.
+* `notifications` - array of notification objects (see below), when a segment is requested, all the notifications that fall between the start/end times of the segment are fired. the notifications must be ordered in an increasing offset order.

 Live fields:
 * `firstClipTime` - integer, mandatory for all live playlists unless `clipTimes` is specified.